wh1tew0lf/awesome-wm-config/README.md

+# awesome-wm-config
-# this is my awesome-wm-config for eee pc
+this is my awesome-wm-config for eee pc